HP 9000 712 Workstations

 © Hewlett Packard 1995

-712 were very popular in the 1990s in technical disciplines and graphics, software and early (90s!) multi-media development.
-Especially the 712/60 was competitively priced at the time as an entry-level RISC Unix system, compared to HP and competing Unix RISC products.
+HP 712 were very popular in 1990s technical disciplines, graphics, software and multimedia development.
+Especially the 712/60 was competitively priced at the time as an entry-level RISC Unix system compared other Unix RISC products.
 HP 712 offered outstanding performance at new low prices with integrated graphics, standard I/O, stereo audio, solid integer performance for Unix applications.

 Together with other HP 9000 computers, 712 workstations were part of the mid-1990s US Navy TAC-4 program for tactical computers.
-This led to HP 9000 712s being used widely as TAC-4 Desktop Computer throughout US Navy and military vessels.
-HP 9000 712 and its architecture was the basis for other systems like the newer, LASI-based 715 workstations and the SAIC Galaxy 1100, the first PA-RISC portable.
+This led to 712 workstations being used widely as TAC-4 Desktop Computer throughout US Navy and military vessels.
+HP 9000 712 were the basis for other systems like the newer, LASI-based 715 workstations and the SAIC Galaxy 1100, the first PA-RISC portable.

 Processors